itthinx/affiliates/readme.txt

   upgrading to this version.
 * Enhanced the precision with which referral values are stored.
 * Enhances the data model to allow for fine-grained referrals.
-* Fixed an issue on affiliates_earnings shortcode related to dates and next month.

 = 2.17.1 =
 * Fixed user_agents table is not deleted on cleanup.